Axway/amplify-fusion-labs/file-integration/assets/salesforce-connection.md

 - Save all settings and then click Continue.

-- Save the Consumer Key (Client ID) and Consumer Secret (Client Secret) displayed after clicking Continue.
+- Click on Manage Consumer Details button, and save the Consumer Key (Client ID) and Consumer Secret (Client Secret).
   ![salesforce12](salesforce-connection/salesforce12.png)

 - These above details must be used when creating your Salesforce connection on Amplify Integration